-This is my official October 2015 Net Worth Update.
-Below are my actual numbers for ALL my investments and liabilities as of 10/31/2015.
-Explanations and quick summary below chart.
+This is my official October 2016 Net Worth Update.
+Below are my actual numbers for ALL my investments and liabilities as of 10/31/2016.
+Detailed explanations and a quick summary can be found below.
 If you would like to see my previous months net worth posts, please visit my Net Worth Tracker.
+I have been tracking my net worth monthly since May 2015.
+If you want to learn how to track your net worth then check out how I am doing it.

 Assets: Explanations of each of my assets.

-My cash as noted above in the spreadsheet constitutes of two different checking accounts.
-My normal checking account and my REI (Real Estate Investing) checking account.
-This is now my 6th month posting my net worth.
+My cash as noted above in the spreadsheet consists of my wife and I’s checking account.
+My REI (Real Estate Investing) checking account as well as my separate Amazon business checking account.
 Satisfied!

 Property # 1